 Step 4: Consider sophisticated naming using foreign words

-Consider using foreign words in your real estate company name to convey luxury, prestige, or deeper meaning.
+Consider incorporating foreign words into your real estate company name to convey luxury, prestige, or a deeper meaning.
 Here are some examples.

 |